lautis/sweet_notifications/README.md

 Syntactic sugar for ActiveSupport::LogSubscriber for easy instrumentation and logging from third-party libraries.

+This gem currently requires Ruby 2.0 or JRuby in 2.0 mode.

 ## Installation

-Add this line to your application's Gemfile:
+Add this line to your Rails application's Gemfile:

     gem 'sweet_notifications'